FanbinLu/STEVE-R1/README.md

 <!-- <a href='https://huggingface.co/collections/zszhong/lyra-evaluation-'><img src='https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Evaluation-yellow'></a><br> -->

-We evaluate the performance of the STEVE-R1 agent on both in-domain (Windows 11 OS) and out-of-domain (Ubuntu OS) scenarios.
-The evaluation involved 16 attempts per task, with task completion rates recorded as the primary metric.
-In the in-domain Windows 11 setting, the STEVE-R1 agent demonstrated a 14% higher task completion rate compared to the previous open-source state-of-the-art model, UI-TARS-7B-DPO.
-Furthermore, in the out-of-domain Ubuntu OS environment, where STEVE-R1 was not explicitly trained, it still achieved a 7% higher task completion rate than UI-TARS-7B-DPO.
+We evaluate the performance of the **STEVE-R1 agent** on both in-domain WindowsAgentArena (Windows 11 OS) and out-of-domain OSWorld (Ubuntu OS) benchmarks.
+The evaluation involves 16 attempts per task, with task completion rates recorded as the primary metric.
+In the in-domain Windows 11 setting, the STEVE-R1 agent demonstrated a **14%** higher task completion rate compared to the previous open-source state-of-the-art model, UI-TARS-7B-DPO.
+Furthermore, in the out-of-domain Ubuntu OS environment, where STEVE-R1 was not explicitly trained, it still achieved a **7%** higher task completion rate than UI-TARS-7B-DPO.

 <div align=center>
 <img width="98%" src="assets/performance.svg"/>